fmher/project-4/README.md

 - get toast to work properly

 # Post Reflection
 I think overall I did a good job on this project.
 I think that my understanding  of Django is decent and can get better.
 I feel like there are better ways to apporach certain things that I did within this project, but I could not.
 So, I used my creativity and my current knowledge to make a functioning website.
 I had a lot of trouble getting Django to work.
 I had to search up a lot on how to get certain things to work such as getting css to function, render photos properly, and to mess with the settings file first.
 I learned that adding things to the settings file allows you to implement new things to your app.
 There are still a lot of things that I dont know about Django but would love to learn.
-I think this project was a great learning experience in learning Django.
+This project helped give me a better understanding of how Django operates.